deeplearning4j/deeplearning4j/deeplearning4j/dl4j-integration-tests/readme.md

 The process to add a new test is simple:
 1. Add a method that creates and returns a TestCase object
 2. Add it as a unit test to IntegrationTests class
-3. Run IntegrationTestResultGenerator (if required) to generate and save the "known good" results
+3. Run IntegrationTestBaselineGenerator (if required) to generate and save the "known good" results.

+Note that IntegrationTestBaselineGenerator assumes you have the dl4j-test-resources cloned parallel to the DL4J mono-repo.